solaranamnesis/edward-king/remarks-concerning-stones/full-text-english.md

 *) Philos.
 Trans.
 Vol. 49. p.
 510.

-In October, 1762, at _Detroit_, in America, was a most surprising darkness, from day-break till four in the afternoon, during which time some rain falling, brought down, with the drops, sulphur and dirt; which rendered white paper black, and when burned fizzed like wet gunpowder:* and whence such matter could originally be brought, appeared to be past all conjecture, unless it came so far off as from the volcano in Guadaloupe.
+In October, 1762, at _Detroit_, in America, was a most surprising darkness, from day-break till four in the afternoon, during which time some rain falling, brought down, with the drops, sulphur and dirt; which rendered white paper black, and when burned fizzed like wet gunpowder:* and whence such matter could originally be brought, appeared to be past all conjecture, unless it came so far off as from the volcano in Guadeloupe.

 *) Philos.
 Trans.
 Vol. 53. p.
 54.